Rent and charges review

 Increasing our charges is essential to making sure that we, as a social housing provider, can continue to fulfil our responsibilities to keep our customers safe and secure, as well as continuing to provide – and improve – essential services, while also delivering more much-needed affordable housing.

-Amplius is a not-for-profit social landlord, which means we reinvest all of the rent we receive from customers back into our business.
+All of the rent we receive from our customers is reinvested into our business.
 This helps us to maintain our homes, improve the services we provide and build more affordable housing.

 Much of the money we receive is spent on housing management costs and improving repairs and other key services.

-We have a team of highly-skilled and dedicated Money Advisors who are trained to ensure you maximise your benefits, help you manage your finances and support you through any change in circumstance.
+We have a highly-skilled and dedicated Financial Wellbeing Team who are trained to ensure you maximise your benefits, help you manage your finances and support you through any change in circumstance.

 Other questions you might have